Chirhi/Optimal-Landing-Zone/README.md

     ```bash
     pip install -r requirements.txt

-3. Prepare your dataset and adjust the paths in main.py accordingly.
+3. Prepare your dataset and adjust the paths and classes in main.py accordingly.

 4. Train the model:
     ```bash